kevinlyu1/colorDetection/README.md

 # colorDetection
-Detects the green color intensity of the plots.Filter out pixels with low intensity.
+Detects the green color intensity of the GFP photos.